 By Angela Lane and Sergey Gorbatov

-Working in such a nuanced environment means feedback has never been more essential, because feedback drives performance.
-Many organizations are already at a loss for how to adequately handle feedback in the face of all these factors.
-And now a whole different beast has reared its head to make matters even worse.
+Working in such an environment means feedback has never been more essential, because feedback drives performance.
+Many organizations are at a loss for how to adequately handle feedback in the face of all these factors.

 We’re not interested in these topics from a political standpoint.
 Instead, we want to focus solely on the impact of this new environment on organizational performance and answer the big question: How does this social pressure aggravate the chronic feedback deprivation in the workplace?